ewawrzas/Glo/README.md

 ## Using Glo

-Simply source the Glo library using the following `<script>` tag in the head of your HTML document and run `webpack` to get started.
+To use the Glo library paste the following `<script>` tag in the head of your HTML document.

 `<script type="text/javascript" src="lib/main.js" ></script>`